Environmental health: Environmental health profession

 Environmental health professionals may be known as environmental health officers, public health inspectors, environmental health specialists or environmental health practitioners.
 Researchers and policy-makers also play important roles in how environmental health is practiced in the field.
 In many European countries, physicians and veterinarians are involved in environmental health.
-In the United Kingdom, practitioners must have a graduate degree in environmental health and be certified and registered with the Chartered Institute of Environmental Health or the Royal Environmental Health Institute of Scotland.
-In Canada, practitioners in environmental health are required to obtain an approved bachelor's degree in environmental health along with the national professional certificate, the Certificate in Public Health Inspection (Canada), CPHI(C).
-Many states in the United States also require that individuals have a bachelor's degree and professional licenses in order to practice environmental health.
-California state law defines the scope of practice of environmental health as follows:

-"Scope of practice in environmental health" means the practice of environmental health by registered environmental health specialists in the public and private sector within the meaning of this article and includes, but is not limited to, organization, management, education, enforcement, consultation, and emergency response for the purpose of prevention of environmental health hazards and the promotion and protection of the public health and the environment in the following areas: food protection; housing; institutional environmental health; land use; community noise control; recreational swimming areas and waters; electromagnetic radiation control; solid, liquid, and hazardous materials management; underground storage tank control; onsite septic systems; vector control; drinking water quality; water sanitation; emergency preparedness; and milk and dairy sanitation pursuant to Section 33113 of the Food and Agricultural Code.
+Many countries require graduate degrees and professional licenses to practice environmental health.

 The environmental health profession had its modern-day roots in the sanitary and public health movement of the United Kingdom.
 This was epitomized by Sir Edwin Chadwick, who was instrumental in the repeal of the poor laws, and in 1884 was the founding president of the Association of Public Sanitary Inspectors, now called the Chartered Institute of Environmental Health.